 So what’s the answer?
 Treat yourself to some super easy-going houseplants, of course!
 Houseplants that are really easy to care for don’t need to be boring either.
 There are loads of funky houseplants out there to choose from, but knowing which is right for you can be tricky, especially when you’re not quite sure what it is you’re doing.

-So, we’ve put together a list of our favourite houseplants with “superpowers” that we think are perfect for beginners.
+So, we’ve put together a list of our favourite houseplants for beginners… they all have “superpowers”!
 All of the plants we’ve chosen are low-maintenance, stylish and above all, they’ll totally dazzle you with their brilliance, too!

 Snake Plant (Sansevieria Trifasciata)